sjoertvv/manyTDE/README.md

 `>> python3 read_catalog_and_plot.py`

-We split the catalogues into those TDEs with and without measured plateaus for convinience.
+We split the catalogues into those TDEs with and without measured plateaus for convenience.
 The catalog contains:
 -  the basic info (name, coordinates, redshift);
 -  host galaxy info (eg, mass, velocity dispersion);
 -  TDE spectral type (if available)